Kodaira fibrations, K\"ahler groups, and finiteness properties: Commensurability to direct products

-Since $F$ has no centre, it intersects abelian factors trivially.
+Since $S_j$ has no centre, it intersects abelian factors trivially.
 Suppose $\L_i$ is non-abelian.
-We claim that if $p_i(F)$ is nontrivial, then $F\cap \L_i$ is nontrivial.
-If this were not the case, then the normal subgroups $F$ and $G\cap\L_i$ would intersect trivially in $G$, and hence would commute.
-But this is impossible, because the centraliser in $\L_i$ of the finite-index subgroup $p_i(F)$ is trivial.
-Finally, since $F$ does not contain any free abelian subgroups of rank greater than $k$, we know that $F$ intersects at most $k$ factors $\L_i$.
+We claim that if $p_i(S_j)$ is nontrivial, then $S_j\cap \L_i$ is nontrivial.
+If this were not the case, then the normal subgroups $S_j$ and $G\cap\L_i$ would intersect trivially in $G$, and hence would commute.
+But this is impossible, because the centraliser in $\L_i$ of the finite-index subgroup $p_i(S_j)$ is trivial.
+Since $S_j$ does not contain $\ZZ^2$, it can intersect only one $\L_i$.
+After reordering we may assume $i=j$ and that the projection $p_j(S_i)\leq \L_j$ is trivial for $j\neq i$.